bortch/Revealable/readme.md

 ### Cipher task output files

-the `cipher` Hardhat task will output a series of files in a folder named `cipher_output_{filename}`.
+After executing the `cipher` task, several files will be generated in a folder named `cipher_output_{filename}`.

-- `{filename}_ciphered_bytes.txt` will contains your ciphered data as bytes.
-This is the best way to send the data into the smart contract.
-It is gaz cheaper to send bytes than to send an array of values.
+- The `{filename}_ciphered_bytes.txt` file will contain the ciphered data as bytes, which is the most efficient way to send the data into the smart contract.
-- `{filename}_ciphered_array.txt` will contains your ciphered data as an array of integer values.
+- The `{filename}_ciphered_array.txt` file will contain the ciphered data as an array of integer values.
-- `{filename}.key` will contains the key to use to reveal the ciphered data
-- `{filename}.iv` will contains the initial vector to use to reveal the ciphered data
+- The `{filename}.key` file will contain the key to use to reveal the ciphered data, while the `{filename}.iv` file will contain the initial vector to use to reveal the ciphered data.
-- `{filename}_report.json` will contains all the previous data json
+- The `{filename}_report.json` file will contain all the previous data in JSON format.

 #### Example of report file